ponylang/rfcs/text/0000-ffi-safe-default.md

 # Summary

 The current default is to allow FFI calls from any package.
-The optional `--safe` flag takes an argument of a colon delemeted list of packages and limits FFI calls to those and `builtin`.
+The optional `--safe` flag takes an argument of a colon delimited list of packages and limits FFI calls to those and `builtin`.

 The purpose of this RFC is three-fold: